BloomyControls/vsdoom/README.md

   output
 - a copy of Doom from which to source the DOOM.WAD file

 The DOOM.WAD file must be placed on the target in the `/c` directory.
+It must be named in lowercase (`doom.wad`), or else the game will not find it!

 ## Building